 For Proximity-1 operations using the Version-4 Frame, a PLCW or FSR can be transferred either

-as a Protocol Control Command, i.e., in Proximity-1 terms, as an SPDU sent in a separate P-frame; or
+as an SPDU sent in a separate P-frame; or

 as user data within the OCF.

 The PLCW or FSR can be sent in the OCF field of a Transfer Frame that does not contain a TFDF.